icoderarely/another-awesome-javascript/README.md

 ### Advanced Level

 Apply your knowledge to browser programming: 8.
 DOM Understanding 9.
-DOM Manipulation
+DOM Manipulation 10.
+Events and Event Handling

 ## 💡 How to Use This Repository